K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 > - Outline : A pipeline designed for development
 > - Description :
 > A pipeline designed for development
-> Configured as minimum using Deployment Pipeline Server, Deployment Pipeline Service Broker.
+> Minimum requirements were made by Deployment Pipeline Server and Deployment Pipeline Service Broker.
 >
 > ![3-2-2]